The First-Year Checklist outlines to-do items related to topics here, such as:

 police.uw.edu

-If you want to report to the police (for incidents that occured in the City of Seattle):
+If you want to report to the police (for incidents that occurred in the City of Seattle):

 Seattle Police Department: 911 or 206-625-5011 (non-emergency)